 The Positive School Culture & Practices Coordinators collaborate with school, district, county, community organizations and stakeholders to advance supports and interventions for all students in IPS.
-Our staff provides training, assistance and monitoring, as well as policy development, by working collaboratively with districtwide staff and the community at large.
+Our staff provides training, assistance, monitoring and policy development by working collaboratively with districtwide staff and the community at large.

 Our coordinators also facilitate the ongoing development and maintenance of restorative justice practices and social-emotional learning districtwide.
 We collaboratively build systems that address behaviors, strengthen relationships and focus on empathy, as well as building the social skills necessary for academic and life-long success.
 We also train, develop, implement and maintain positive behavioral interventions and supports at the student, classroom, schoolwide and district levels.